alexdriedger/sapai-gym/README.md

 ## Opponent Generation

-If Super Auto Pets, when you end your turn in the shop, you fight an opponent.
+In Super Auto Pets, when you end your turn in the shop, you fight an opponent.
 The question of how to generate this opponent when simulating Super Auto Pets in a controlled environment is interesting and could have multiple different answers and implementations.

 In order to allow flexibility in `sapai-gym`, an opponent generator is passed into the environment, which the environment